 Blind spots can lead to surprises or worse to a complete lack of awareness.
 With centralized contact centers servicing global markets, a simple phone call is far from simple.

 For a customer to talk to an agent, a connection is established which transits the customer’s own network, the business’s network, and more.
-The “more” comes into play as carriers and network providers leverage intermediary relationships (other networks) at peak times, or for specific routes.
-The end result is a phone connection involving multiple international interconnects through multiple regulatory jurisdictions, and things can, and do, go wrong.
+Basically, the “more” comes into play as carriers and network providers leverage intermediary relationships (other networks) at peak times, or for specific routes.
+The end result is a phone connection involving multiple international interconnects.
+Call go through multiple regulatory jurisdictions, and things can, and do, go wrong.

 Critically, if a customer connection fails before reaching the business network, the business is totally unaware and blind to the issue.

-Additionally, if a customer does successfully connect, the long-distance network routing often experiences issues of latency, post-dial delay, and poor audio quality, which does not allow for a productive business conversation.
+Additionally, if a customer does successfully connect, the long-distance network routing often experiences issues of latency, post-dial delay, and poor audio quality.
+These do not allow for a productive business conversation.

 Customer satisfaction ratings are hurt when customers cannot make a call.
 The potential to foresee an outage and prevent it from happening is attractive.
-Using the Spearline platform, telecoms teams and customer experience teams can monitor services and identify interruption signs before customer impact.
-Uniquely, the Spearline platform monitors from the customer perspective and uses its extensive global network and global telecoms interconnect to identify issues beyond a business’s own network, addressing the blind spot and reducing hidden downtime.
+Using the Spearline platform, telecoms teams and customer experience teams can proactively monitor services.
+They can identify interruption signs before customer impact.
+Uniquely, the Spearline platform monitors from the customer’s perspective.
+It uses its extensive global network and global telecoms interconnect to identify issues beyond a business’s own network, addressing the blind spot and reducing hidden downtime.

 Spearline is a technology company that proactively monitors toll and toll-free numbers for connectivity and audio quality globally.
 Our platform supports an improved telecommunications network by ensuring that our customers’ global telecoms infrastructure is performing to the highest standard.
-If you are interested in benefiting from our platform .
+Are you interested in finding out more?
+Book a free demo here.